About Jennifer and uncivilize

 I’ve done it all as I've strived and yes, often struggled—on a personal level—to carve out a more sustainable and connected life for my family and myself.
 I am endlessly researching and experimenting with all sorts of approaches, both innovative and ancient.
 But along the way, I have discovered a growing universe of like-minded people: pioneers in the journey toward a future that is reconnected with the human beings we have been for millions of years.

 So, join us!
 Tune in to fascinating discussions on uncivilizing that will make you rethink everything you think you know about the modern human existence.
 Find out how you, too, can create life as it could be and should be, wherever you live.

 In case you haven’t noticed yet, I’m a big fan of tech minimalism, so I promise to only email once a month!

 Jennifer Grayson is an award-winning journalist and author focused on the environment, human evolution and social change.
 Her incisive investigative reporting coupled with her deeply personal writing has been lauded by such luminaries as Pulitzer Prize–winning journalist Michael Moss, renowned food activist Marion Nestle, and Oscar-winning actress and UN Women ambassador Anne Hathaway.
 Her book, UNLATCHED: The Evolution of Breastfeeding and the Making of a Controversy (HarperCollins), was the winner of the 2017 Rachel Carson Environment Book Award and the recipient of a 2016 Nautilus Book Award.
-Jennifer is also the creator of Uncivilize, a podcast about reconciling the urban existence with the human need for the natural world.
+Jennifer is also the creator and host of the Uncivilize podcast, a journalistic exploration of the human rewilding movement.